Dear Loved One,

 I listened to you, and not even because I chose to, but because of the overpowering volume of the din.

 By the time I reached my twenties I had dropped out of college, believing I was undisciplined.
 I never considered that maybe business management wasn’t for me, that I never even made the choice to enroll, even though it was my hand that signed the forms.
 My teenage efforts to form a band, race cars, or make eerie photographs had all become half-hearted.
 Eventually they waned to nil.
 I entered adult society.

-I think this is how most of us operate in life, Loved One.
-At some point we reach an “oh, shit” or “dear God” moment, a void, a point where the path ends, where we have an opportunity to live a life unscripted.
+I think this is how most of us operate in life, Loved One: unconsciously.
+Then at some point we reach an “oh, shit” or “dear God” moment, a void, a point where the path ends, where we have an opportunity to live a life unscripted.
 And most of us, I think, have a sense of the life we’d like to live.
 At least, we know our own interests.
 But instead of following these interests into the void, we literally say “Oh, shit!” or “Dear God!” and we clamber for a lifeline.
 We look for the safe path, the one that seems sure — which is more like a conveyor belt than a path — and we step forward.
 We latch onto doctrines and ideologies — systems that have a track record of making people comfortably numb, systems that are oiled by collective unthinking.

 This is why I wonder who the fool really is.
 Every person had, or has in them still, a deeper dream.
 So where is the expression of it?

 But then I wonder whether I’m the fool.
 I wonder whether all my dreams are narcissistic, an effort to earn a place in the spotlight.
 I wonder whether I’m trying to muzzle my screaming insecurities, like maybe if enough people validate me my ghosts will go to rest.
 I look around me and I think, “Yes, I must be insane, because sanity is evidenced by large numbers.”
 And I am alone.